 Non-management majors choose one course from Group 1 and two courses from Group 2.
 Management majors choose three courses from Group 2.
 No courses may double-count for the entrepreneurship minor and the management major.

-DSB students may not select MGMT 2101 as an entrepreneurship elective.
+Dolan students may not select MGMT 2101 as an entrepreneurship elective.